Close Menu

 What should I pack for a trip to Machu Picchu?

 Pack layers of clothing to accommodate fluctuating temperatures, sturdy hiking shoes, rain gear, sunscreen, a hat, insect repellent, and a reusable water bottle.
-(See Also: What Time Is Too Late To Visit Someone – Etiquette Guide)
+(See Also: Best Time Of Day To Visit – Uncrowded Magic)

 How long should I spend in Cusco before visiting Machu Picchu?